BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/erc20.md

 2. Check if conversion is allowed for the pair, sender and recipient (See [1.1 Coin to ERC20](#11-coin-to-erc20))
 3. If token is a ERC20 and Token Owner is **not** `ModuleAccount`
     1. Escrow ERC20 token by sending them to the erc20 module account
-    2. Mint Cosmos coins of the corresponding token pair denomination and send coins to the recipient address
+    2. Mint Butane coins of the corresponding token pair denomination and send coins to the recipient address
 4. Check if
     - Coin balance increased by amount
     - Token balance decreased by amount